Moses-Lin/mobile_game_reviews/README.md

 Overall, there were 1,041,127 reviews collected from a total of 5122 mobile games.
 - Note: Scraping gives different # of games and reviews each time, but will always be around ~1,000,000 reviews and ~5100 games.

-There is some class imbalance in this dataset with rating 5 and other ratigns, obviously due to the games collected being Top Free and Top Paid games.
+There is some class imbalance in this dataset with rating 5 and other ratings, obviously due to the games collected being Top Free and Top Paid games.

 ![imbalance](/images/classimbalance.png)